Nursing Home Negligence and Abuse

-Breakstone, White & Gluck has extensive experience representing patients injured by nursing home abuse and negligence.
-We are thorough investigators committed to strong results for patients and families across Massachusetts.
+Breakstone, White & Gluck has extensive experience representing patients injured by nursing home abuse and negligence in Massachusetts.
+Our attorneys are thorough investigators committed to holding nursing homes financially accountable for wrongdoing.

 Many nursing homes take good care of their elderly and ill patients.
 But in some facilities, patients are vulnerable to physical abuse and neglect.
 Physical abuse may occur when a staff member or another person hits, pushes or improperly restrains a patient.

 Nursing home neglect may be more difficult to recognize at times.
 Neglect often happens when a nursing home fails to provide adequate care or act in some way.
 The nursing home may have delivered the wrong course of treatment or skipped essential steps of care, resulting in the patient's injury or death.
 Discovering a nursing home failed to maintain treatment records or made a medication error are red flags.
 Failure to observe and report a patient's textbook symptoms is also neglect and can delay necessary medical care.

 In some of the worst cases, nursing home neglect and abuse can lead to emotional withdrawal along with serious physical symptoms.
 For instance, the patient may not be able to communicate what happened or may be fearful.
 Physical symptoms may include infection, bed sores, illness, broken bones, head injuries and even death.